-- (1) where the water quality upstream of the discharge meets the standards set for the relevant water body in Appendix E "Water Quality Standards", the discharge does not reduce the water quality below those standards at the downstream edge of the reasonable mixing zone; or - (2) where the water quality upstream of the discharge does not meet the standards set for the relevant water body in Appendix E "Water Quality Standards", the discharge must not further reduce the water quality below those standards at the downstream edge of the reasonable mixing zone; and - (3) except for discharges from a territorial authority reticulated stormwater or wastewater system, the discharge does not contain any raw sewage.
+- 1. where the water quality upstream of the discharge meets the standards set for the relevant water body in Appendix E "Water Quality Standards", the discharge does not reduce the water quality below those standards at the downstream edge of the reasonable mixing zone; or - where the water quality upstream of the discharge does not meet the standards set for the relevant water body in Appendix E "Water Quality Standards", the discharge must not further reduce the water quality below those standards at the downstream edge of the reasonable mixing zone; and - 3. except for discharges from a territorial authority reticulated stormwater or wastewater system, the discharge does not contain any raw sewage.

-Rule 6 - Discharges to surface waterbodies that do not meet water quality standards
+Rule 655 - Discharges to surface water bodies that do not meet water quality standards is a non-complying activity.

-- (a) Except as provided for elsewhere in this Plan the discharge of any: - (i) contaminant, or water, into any lakes, rivers, artificial watercourses, modified watercourses or natural wetlands; or - (ii) contaminant onto or into land in circumstances where it may enter any lakes, rivers, artificial watercourses, modified watercourses or natural wetlands that does not meet the conditions in Rule 5;
+- (a) Except as provided for elsewhere in this Plan the discharge of any: - (i) contaminant, or water, into a lake, river, artificial watercourse, modified watercourse or natural wetland; or - (ii) contaminant onto or into land in circumstances where it may enter a lake, river, artificial watercourse, modified watercourse or natural wetland that does not meet the conditions in Rule 5;